nv-gha-runners/docs/docs/onboarding/index.md

 If a self-hosted runner determines that the job it's about to run has been triggered by one of these disabled events, it will exit immediately before the job can run.

-To safely test pull requests despite this limitation, we've adopted a process known as _marking code as trusted by pushing upstream_.
+To safely test pull requests despite this limitation, NVIDIA has adopted a process known as _marking code as trusted by pushing upstream_.

 The gist of this process is that users can configure GitHub Actions to trigger on pushes to certain prefixed branches (e.g. `pull-request/`) of a source repository instead of triggering on pull request events.